workplacesystems/milia/README.md

 # milia

-Milia is a multi-accounting gem for hosted Rails 4.0.x applications which use the devise gem for user authentication and registrations.
-Milia comes with tailoring for common use cases needing multi-accounting with user authentication.
+Milia is a multi-tenanting gem the devise gem for user authentication and registrations.

+Our fork simply renames 'Tenant' to 'Account' and indents the code.

 ## Basic concepts for the milia multi-accounting gem